 - 3.8.1.
 Schools' balances, while consolidated into the Council's overall accounts, are a matter for Governing Bodies.
 Nevertheless, under the Council's Scheme for Financing Schools the Council has a duty to scrutinise whether any school holds surplus balances.
-Section 4.1 "The right to carry forward surplus balances" identifies that Schools may carry forward from one financial year to the next any surplus/deficit in net expenditure relative to the school's budget share for the year plus/minus any balance brought forward from the previous year. - 3.8.2.
+In Section 4.1 of the Council's Scheme is "The right to carry forward surplus balances" identifies that Schools may carry forward from one financial year to the next any surplus/deficit in net expenditure relative to the school's budget share for the year plus/minus any balance brought forward from the previous year. - 3.8.2.
 Any revisions to the Council's Scheme for Financing Schools in respect of balances will be amended in line with the requirements of the Secretary of State for Education with minor amendments agreed by the Schools' Forum. - 3.8.3.
 I am satisfied that the arrangements in place are adequate.

 3.9.
-Capital Investment Programme - 2020/21 to 2024/25
+Capital Investment Programme - 2021/22 to 2025/26